Prosecutors: Times Square driver wanted to ‘kill them all’

 Officials are awaiting toxicology results, though Rojas “had glassy eyes, slurred speech, and was unsteady,” during his arrest, the complaint said.

-“He murdered in cold blood,” Assistant District Attorney Harrison Schweiloch said.
-Eighteen-year-old Alyssa Elsman, of Portage, Michigan, was killed in the crash.
-Her 13-year-old sister was among the 22 injured.
+PCP, or phencyclidine, can cause users to become delusional, violent or suicidal, according to the National Drug Intelligence Center.

-Three people are in critical condition with serious head injuries, and a fourth is being treated for a collapsed lung and broken pelvis, according to the complaint.
+Three people were still in critical condition with serious head injuries, and a fourth is being treated for a collapsed lung and broken pelvis, according to the complaint.

-Rojas, wearing the same red T-shirt and jeans he was photographed in the day earlier, appeared subdued Friday during a brief court appearance where prosecutors detailed murder and attempted murder charges.
+Alyssa Elsman, of Portage, Michigan, was killed in the crash.
+Her 13-year-old sister was among the injured.

-He didn’t enter a plea and was held without bail.
-Rojas’ lawyer, Enrico Demarco, had no comment.
-His family and friends who attended the hearing cried outside court and didn’t speak to reporters.
-His next court appearance is May 24.
+A friend of the victim, Olivia Lemke, said the Elsman family went on a family trip once a year to New York.

 “You’re trying to steal my identity,” he said, according to prosecutors.